A guide to launching a domiciliary care agency

 Helpful advice about employing staff can be found at the following websites:

-- Department of Business, Innovation and Skills: www.bis.gov.uk
+- Department of Business, Innovation and Skills: bis.gov.uk

-- Chartered Institute of Personnel and Development: www.cipd.co.uk
+- Chartered Institute of Personnel and Development: cipd.co.uk

 The QCS Management System contains a comprehensive Human Resources section and includes an accompanying folder.
-This provides you with policies and procedures covering everything from absence, sickness, contracts, employee handbooks, equality and disability and job descriptions, through to performance and discipline, recruitment, training and induction.
-Our aim here is to provide you with solid support, enhanced by our HR partners and expert contributors, Employer Solutions Ltd.
+This provides you with policies and procedures covering everything from absence, sickness, contracts, employee handbooks, equality and disability and job descriptions, through to performance and discipline, recruitment, training, and induction.
+Our aim here is to provide you with solid support, enhanced by our HR partners and expert contributors, Napthens Solicitors.

-- Registration with the CQC, CSSIW or SCSWIS: Both your agency and the Registered Manager
+- Registration with the CQC, Care Inspectorate or CIW: Both your agency and the Registered Manager

 - Setting up your business: Sole trader; Limited Company; Partnerships